-The sewerage system is identified on the public sewer records as being a largely separate foul system, rather than a combined system.
-We believe that significant volumes of surface water runoff from surrounding saturated fields and built-up land have entered the foul sewerage network during recent wet winters, causing the network to become overloaded and surcharged (mainly through submerged manholes).
+The sewerage system is identified on the public sewer records as being a partially separate foul system, rather than a combined system.
+We believe that significant volumes of surface water runoff from surrounding saturated fields and built-up land have entered the foul sewerage network during recent wet winters, causing the network to become overloaded and surcharged (mainly through submerge manholes).

-We believe that there is unwanted flows in the foul sewer network when groundwater levels are high, and surface water inundation from highways, public spaces and properties and fluvial flooding from local watercourses.
+Local knowledge of the system suggests that there is some evidence of unwanted flow into the foul sewer network when groundwater levels are high, and surface water inundation from highways, public spaces and properties and fluvial flooding from local watercourses.
 Surface water misconnections (i.e. down pipes from roofs into the sewer network) are also suspected to be a contributing factor, hence further analysis is required to determine the extent to which this has contributed to sewer flooding.